MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 - Windows 10

 You can use Intune and Windows Autopilot to set up hybrid Azure Active Directory (Azure AD)-joined devices.
 To do so, follow the steps in this article.
+For more information about hybrid Azure AD join, see [Understanding hybrid Azure AD join and co-management](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/understanding-hybrid-azure-ad-join-and-co-management/ba-p/2221201).

 ## Prerequisites